peidevs/peidevs.github.io/content/code.md

 Contact a member of the Elders, or the cat-herder/organizer of the event.

 * [Current Elders](/about/#current-elders)
 * In Slack, Elders can be identified by the Motar Board Hat icons

 ## Purpose

 We want to provide a forum for technically inclined people to gather, learn and discuss various topics of interest to them.
-We want people to feel safe and not have to be worried about being insulted, belittled or have their feelings dismissed as irrelevant.
+We want people to feel safe and not worry about being insulted, belittled or have their feelings dismissed as irrelevant.

 We also realize that most people do not intend to insult, belittle or dismiss someone's feelings as irrelevant.
 So when we bring up that a certain behaviour is making another member feel unwelcome, we expect the offender to stop said behaviour.

 ## The Quick Version

 Our community is dedicated to providing a harassment-free conference experience for everyone.
-We do not tolerate harassment of our participants in any form including sexual language and imagery.
+We won't tolerate harassment of our participants in any form including sexual language and imagery.
 If the elders or cat-herder/organizer feels that you've violated the rules, we'll kick you out.

 ## The Less Quick Version

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.
+Participants asked to stop any harassing behaviour are expected to comply immediately.

 Sponsors are also subject to the anti-harassment policy.
 In particular, sponsors should not use sexualized images, activities, or other material.
 Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.

-If a participant engages in harassing behavior, the PEI Devs elders may take any action they deem appropriate, including warning the offender or expulsion from the meetup/event or online forum with no refund.
+If a participant engages in harassing behaviour, the PEI Devs elders may take any action they deem appropriate, including warning the offender or expulsion from the meetup/event or online forum with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a PEI Dev Elder immediately.
 Elders can be identified with a grad cap in Slack and can be pointed to by the Cat-herder / event organizer.